Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2013-09-30-errorpagehandler.md

 * `enabled` true/false to toggle the Error Page Handler on and off

-* `serve-authenticated-from-cache` true allows authenticated requests to service the the in-memory cache.
+* `cache.serve-authenticated` true allows authenticated requests to service the the in-memory cache.
 If your error pages do not contain any server-side personalization, this should be set to true to maximize cache effectiveness.
 (Since v1.5.0)

-* `ttl` TTL in seconds for the in-memory Error Page Handler cache; Defaults to 300 seconds (5 mins).
+* `cache.ttl` TTL in seconds for the in-memory Error Page Handler cache; Defaults to 300 seconds (5 mins).
 (Since v1.5.0)

 * `error-page.system-path` is the absolute path to system Error page resource to serve if no other more appropriate error pages can be found.
 Does not include extension.